OpportuniDev/Excel-Nexus/README.md

  Telemetry:

    The subroutine starts out by determining where the log file is.
 Two possible paths are checked.
 This is done assuming the possibility a computer without the one drive directory that is now standard is used.
-Once the correct path is determined a cdo object is configured and an email template is formatted with the error log attached.
+Once the correct path is determined a cdo is configured and an email template is formatted with the error log attached.
 This setup requires an email that has access to password creation for applications.